grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 In some cases it may be desirable to reduce the number of metrics produced by the `spanmetrics` processor.
 This can be accomplished by configuring the processor to use a filter.
 An `include` filter is used to match criteria that must be present in the span in order to be included.
 Following the include filter, an `exclude` filter may be used to reject portions of what was previously included by the filter policy.

-Currently supported is filtering by resource and span attributes with the following value types.
+Currently, only filtering by resource and span attributes with the following value types is supported.

 - string
 - int